montaque22/Oriented/README.md

 Oriented JS or Ojs is meant to make javascript a little more structured like traditional Java.
 Ojs gives developers the ability to declare interfaces and abstract classes as well as implement and extend them respectively.
-Hopefully this will help make more readable and allow developer to implement design patterns in traditional ways.
+Hopefully this will help make code more readable and allow developers to implement design patterns in traditional ways.

- Please understand that Javascript doesnt lend itself to this kind of structure so i am sure there are ways to circumvent my methods and structure, but it this plugin is an attempt to introduce something familiar.
+ Please understand that Javascript doesn't lend itself to this kind of structure so I am sure there are ways to circumvent my methods and structure, but it this plugin is an attempt to introduce something familiar.

  So drink up and try Ojs :)